Bail in the United States: State laws

 Bail laws vary from state to state.
 Generally, a person charged with a non-capital crime can be expected to be granted bail.
 Some states have enacted statutes modeled on federal law that permit pretrial detention of persons charged with serious violent offenses, if it can be demonstrated that the defendant is a flight risk or a danger to the community.
 Since 2014, New Jersey and Alaska have enacted reforms that have abolished cash bail for the majority of cases.
 These states now give defendants a supervised release or mandatory detention, with the conditions determined with a risk assessment.

-As of 2008, only four states, Illinois, Kentucky, Oregon and Wisconsin, had abolished commercial/for-profit bail bonds by bail bondsmen and required deposits to courts instead.
-As of 2012 Nebraska and Maine in addition to the aforementioned Illinois, Kentucky, Oregon and Wisconsin prohibited surety bail bonds.
+As of 2008, only four states — Illinois, Kentucky, Oregon and Wisconsin — had abolished commercial/for-profit bail bonds by bail bondsmen and required deposits to courts instead.
+As of 2012, Nebraska and Maine joined in prohibiting surety bail bonds.

 In 2021, Illinois abolished cash bail in a provision of the SAFE-T Act, which included a number of law enforcement reform measures.
 After legal challenges, the provision eliminating cash bail took effect in 2023.

 Some states have very strict guidelines for judges to follow; these are usually provided in the form of a published bail schedule.
 These schedules list every single crime defined by state law and prescribe a presumptive dollar value of bail for each one.
 Judges who wish to depart from the schedule must state specific reasons on the record for doing so.
 Some states go so far as to require certain forfeitures, bail, and fines for certain crimes.